 1.3 – Binoculars

-Binoculars [also called bins, binocs, field glasses, optics] are one of the most important items in birding and also one of the most difficult for kids to use.
+Binoculars (also called bins, binocs, field glasses, optics) are one of the most important items in birding and also one of the most difficult for kids to use.
 Big and bulky binoculars are often cumbersome to use.
-But high-end binoculars can cost over $1000 (or more).
-So how do you choose a pair for a kid that may or may not enjoy using them?
+But high-end binoculars can cost over $1,000, $2,000, or more!
+So how do you choose a pair for a kid first starting to bird?

-We feel that avoiding ultra-cheap, ineffective bins will have a longtime, positive gain.
-If the optics don’t work well enough to see moving birds you’ve already lost the young birder to boredom.
+Avoid ultra-cheap, ineffective bins.
+If the optics don’t work well you will lose your young birder to boredom.
 Binoculars are easy to work and the price differences are directly related to how clear an image you’ll see, along with the magnification, field-of-view, and to a lesser extent, how durable they are.

 Note: much of the cost of optics is related to how the lenses are coated.
 The higher quality, better coatings cost more and last longer while the lower quality are the opposite.

-Magnification varies a great deal.
-The best options are 7x, 8x or 10x.
-It is a common mistake to try to get a pair with a larger magnification, say 15x, but this actually makes it harder to see birds clearly because it is too difficult to handhold a pair steady.
-Spotting scopes, used to see far away birds, have 20x and more magnification but are almost always mounted on a tripod so are not as prone to unsteady shaking.
+Tip: Best birding optics have magnification of 7x, 8x or 10x.
+Avoid anything greater as the higher magnification actually makes it harder to see birds clearly because it is too difficult to handhold a pair steady.
+Spotting scopes, used to see far away birds, have 20x and more magnification but are almost always mounted on a tripod so are not as prone to shaking.